 ACRES U.S.A.
 One of your significant contributions at Simplot was using this RNAi technology to silence key potato genes.
 What was gained by doing this, and what implications weren’t considered?

 ROMMENS.
 Silencing is based on two assumptions — first, that some of potato’s genes are not just redundant but also undesirable and, second, that the inactivation of these genes has no unintentional effects.
-There is no evidence for these assumptions though, and it is obvious that potato plants, like all living things, preserve genes only if these genes are evolutionarily significant.
+There is no evidence for these assumptions though, and it is obvious that potato plants, like all living things, preserve genes only if these genes are evolutionary significant.
 Furthermore, it is becoming increasingly clear that the function of a particular gene is linked to the function of other genes, just like the meaning of a single word of a poem is dependent on the meaning of other words of that poem.
 For these reasons, it was narrow-minded of me to silence PPO and then believe that PPO-silencing would solve the bruise issue and have no other effects.
 And it was equally narrow-minded to believe that silencing INV would only prevent potatoes from browning when fried.
-I should have known that this genetic modification would affect the sensory profile of fried and roasted potatoes and all the other processes that use the INV products glucose and fructose, such as tuber sprouting spring, seed set in summer and so on.
+I should have known that this genetic modification would affect the sensory profile of fried and roasted potatoes and all the other processes that use the INV products glucose and fructose, such as tuber sprouting spring, seed set in summer, and so on.
 Furthermore, the ASN gene that I silenced to limit the acrylamide-forming potential of potatoes is important, for instance, in the efficient use of nitrogen, which is the most important component of fertilizers.

 ACRES U.S.A.
 You spoke about genes being linked to other genes functionally.
 I’m also wondering if RNAi technology silences genes that aren’t being targeted.